-Appendix Table D15 contains the data available from 29 trials reporting discontinuations due to AEs.
-Discontinuations due to AEs among patients on placebo ranged from 0% to 10% between eight and 26 weeks.
+Appendix Table D15 contains the data available from 30 trials reporting discontinuations due to AEs.
+Discontinuations due to AEs among patients on placebo ranged from 0% to 30% between four and 26 weeks.
 Discontinuations due to AEs among patients on a CGRP inhibitor ranged from 0% to 5% between 12 and 24 weeks.
-Discontinuations due to AEs among patients on other preventive therapies ranged from 0% to 44%.
-The results from a random effects NMA are expressed in terms of an OR for each intervention versus placebo (Table 3.13).
+Discontinuations due to AEs among patients on other preventive therapies ranged from 0% to 49%.
+The results from a random effects NMA are expressed in terms of an OR for each intervention versus placebo (Table 3.15).
 Values above 1 indicate a higher odds of discontinuation with the active therapy.
-The NMA results were statistically significant for topiramate 100 mg, topiramate 200 mg, and amitriptyline 75-150 mg, all of which had a higher odds of discontinuation due to AEs.
-The results for all other interventions were not significant and suggested a higher odds of discontinuation, except for fremanezumab quarterly which had a point estimate suggesting a lower odds of discontinuation.
+The NMA results were statistically significant for topiramate 100 mg, topiramate 200 mg, and amitriptyline 75-150 mg, all of which had a higher odds of discontinuation due to AEs versus placebo.
+The results for all other interventions versus placebo were not significant and suggested a higher odds of discontinuation.
+The expected proportion of patients discontinuing CGRP inhibitor due to AEs by the end of trial ranged from 2% to 3%.

-In the OLE of erenumab, 4% (14/383) of patients with episodic migraine on erenumab reported discontinuing treatment after a year of follow-up.
+In the OLE of erenumab, 4% (14/383) of patients with episodic migraine on erenumab reported discontinuing treatment due to AEs after a year of follow-up.

-Table 3.13.
+Table 3.15.
 NMA Results for Discontinuations from Adverse Events in Chronic or Episodic Migraine